The Only Guide You Need to Team Fundraising Platforms

 Fundraising is such a key part of running a sports team—it gives you the support you need to truly make an impact on your athletes.
 However, constantly chasing fundraising dollars can be draining and pull focus from what really matters.

 With the right team fundraising platform, you can easily raise what you need without ever taking your focus off the field.
-Get started with 99Pledges to save time and money while crushing your fundraising goals.
+Get started with 99Pledges to save time and money while crushing your fundraising goals!

 To learn more about earning money for your team or other organization, check out these additional resources: